tigera/operator/RELEASING.md

 Checkout the branch from which you want to release.
 For a major or minor release, you will need to create a new `release-vX.Y` branch based on the target minor version.

-Make sure the appropriate versions have been updated in `config/ee_versions.yaml` or `config/os_versions.yaml` and then `make gen-versions` has been ran and the resulting updates have been committed.
+Make sure the appropriate versions have been updated in `config/calico_versions.yaml` or `config/enterprise_versions.yaml`, make sure both the images and the Release fields have been updated.
+Then ensure `make gen-versions` has been ran and the resulting updates have been committed.
 When updating versions for enterprise, if necessary also update the `TigeraRegistry` field in `pkg/components/images.go`.

 Make sure the branch is in a good state, e.g. Update any pins in go.mod, create PR, ensure tests pass and merge.